 Proactive policies directly or indirectly aimed at supporting the creation of new jobs in the cultural sector developed in Italy during the 1970s and the 1980s, as well as the positive results achieved in stimulating cultural supply and demand in the 1990s, had resulted in a strong boost to cultural employment in our country in the last decades of the past century.
 However, the lack of genuinely innovative cultural policy measures in recent times to stimulate employment in the cultural field – and, more in particular, the decrease in public cultural expenditure in the first decade of this century – may be responsible for the slowing down of this once very dynamic trend.

-Such stagnation in cultural employment has been stated by a study on unpublished ISTAT data 2004-2006 (Bodo, Cabasino, Pintaldi, Spada, 2009), carried out by the Associazione per l'Economia della Cultura (AEC) on behalf of the banking foundation Compagnia di San Paolo, and further confirmed by an updating of this study in 2010 (see "Economia della cultura" n.4/2011).
-The main aim of these studies was to identify more closely the volume and trends of cultural employment in Italy – and its variables – first between 2004 and 2006, and then (with the second study) between 2006 and 2010, by applying the methodology worked out by the Eurostat Working Group on Cultural Statistics to the newly available (since 2004) 4 digit ISTAT data from our national Labour Force Survey.
+Such stagnation in cultural employment has been stated by a study on unpublished ISTAT data 2004-2006 (Bodo, Cabasino, Pintaldi, Spada, 2009), carried out by the Associazione per l'Economia della Cultura (AEC), and further confirmed by an updating of this study in 2010 (see "Economia della cultura" n.4/2011).
+The main aim of these studies was to identify more closely the volume and trends of cultural employment in Italy – and its variables – first between 2004 and 2006, and then between 2006 and 2010, by applying the methodology worked out by the Eurostat Working Group on Cultural Statistics to the newly available (since 2004) 4 digit ISTAT data from our national Labour Force Survey.

 In 2010, overall cultural employment in Italy – concerning, according to Eurostat definition, "the whole of the employed in a cultural occupation (ISCO), or in an economic unity of the cultural domain (NACE)" – amounted to 585 000 active persons, that is 2.5% of the total active employed population.
 However (see Figure 2) 137 000 units were employed both in what is defined by Eurostat as the cultural domain (heritage, the arts and cultural industries) and in cultural occupations (artistic, technical and operational).
-In fact, out of the 336 000 employed in the cultural domain, the other 199 000 were employed in the cultural domain with no cultural occupation, but rather with managerial, administrative and secretarial roles.
-By analogy, it is even more noteworthy that 249 000 (i.e. nearly two thirds) of the 386 000 employed in cultural occupations, have been working in cultural occupations, but outside the cultural domain (designers in the fashion or in the car industry, film directors in advertising spots, etc.).
-These data provide further evidence of the multifaceted activities of the employed in the cultural sector, most of who are engaged in jobs often far removed from the arts.
+In fact, out of the 336 000 employed in the cultural domain, the other 199 000 were employed in the cultural domain with no cultural occupation, but rather with managerial and administrative roles.
+Even more noteworthy, 249 000 (nearly two thirds) of the 386 000 employed in cultural occupations have been working outside the cultural domain (designers in the fashion or car industry, film directors in advertising spots, etc.).
+These data provide further evidence of the multifaceted activities of the employed in the cultural sector, mostly engaged in jobs often far removed from the arts.

 Figure 2: Overall cultural employment: employed in cultural occupations + employed in the cultural domain, 2010